lancercat/C4/readme.md

 In case of failing links, we have reproduced the experiments in advance.
 The collected screenshots are in the document.

-Let's hope M$ to go nicely on the shared links :-)

-[Update] The links are now restored (M$ locked the disposable account and we have unlocked it now).

 The repo is currently inference only.
 The training code is there and should be functional,